 As one of the 15 partners, Nanosurf will provide transnational access to a Flex-ANA system in Langen, Germany.
 This system is an automated solution for AFM-based nanomechanical analysis.

 More about Flex-ANA.

 The ‘Manipulating and Harvesting of Cell Components for Cryo-Electron Microscopy (NFP4CryoEM)’ project with TU Delft concerns advances in cryo-electron microscopy (cryo-EM).
 This technology makes it possible to depict the three-dimensional organisation of an individual ‘vitrified’ cell at nanometre level.
 The project uses AFM to make better samples by directly extracting specific components from the cell, and preparing them for research.

 This premium partnership provides the best possible FluidFM® experience to end-users with a Nanosurf AFM.
 About Flex-FPM.

-Nanosurf is involved in several CTI projects in cooperation with other partners such as ETH, EPFL and the University of Basel.
+Nanosurf is involved in several Innosuisse projects (formerly CTI/KTI) in cooperation with other partners such as ETH, EPFL and the University of Basel.